GodwinUjeen/pizza_ordering_app/README.md

 # Pizza Ordering App

-A simple Pizza Ordering Application made for Android and iOS created with Flutter and Firebase.
+A simple Pizza Ordering Application for Android and iOS developed using Flutter and Firebase.

 ## Getting Started